energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

 - Estimated Duration: 4 weeks.
 See notes below, as this milestone is going to depend on having data worth analyzing (see notes below)

 # Additional Information/Notes:

-- Project idea genesis came from seeing EW and Vodafone partnership, which led  me to think more about energy IOT.
-I then thought there must be a way for all the EW-DOS enabled IOT device "power and energy data" to feed into OCEAN for AI consumption, learning and refinement of EW tech (feedback loop).
-This might also enable marketplaces, public and private in OCEAN for Energy Data for IOT.
-Furthermore, after watching Chernobyl recently (really well done!), anything I can do to help clean energy projects and renewables get smarter is something I would find good and worth doing.
-I tend to only work on projects I am interested in and believe in and have passion about, and hence, this is why I’m interested in connecting EWT and OCEAN.

 - This project is not for trading or buying/selling of energy contracts (that's a completely different market).